-The College of Veterinary Medicine & Biomedical Sciences now has a dedicated mobile laboratory that can be taken to appropriate locations on the Texas Coast or elsewhere.
-We are therefore able to wash and treat oiled birds in situations where time is of the essence.
+The College of Veterinary Medicine & Biomedical Sciences (CVM) now has a dedicated mobile laboratory that can be taken to appropriate locations on the Texas Coast or elsewhere.
+We’re able to wash and treat oiled birds in situations where time is of the essence.
 We believe that it will greatly enhance the speed and effectiveness of our responses and thus save more bird’s lives.